AntonioCardenas/npm-import-validator/README.md

 The extension automatically validates imports when you open or save a JavaScript or TypeScript file.
 Invalid imports (packages not found on npm registry) are highlighted with squiggly underlines.

+By clicking on Workspace > Scan Workspace, you can easily see if the imported packages exist in npm.

 ### Commands

 - **Validate NPM Imports**: Manually trigger validation for the current file